A Very Fine & Rare Blue & Gilt 1805 Naval Flag Officers Dress Sword.

 Missed out on this item?
 Click to view all current Antique Swords & Edged Weapons Free UK delivery on all items.

 34” overall, 29” small sword with triangular Colichemarde blade decorated with stands of arms, foliate sprays and the figure of Neptune, all highlighted in gilt on a blued ground.
 Gilt hilt, the langets decorated with crowned fouled anchors, the angular D-shaped knuckle guard decorated with acanthus leaves and flowers, the pommel in the form of a recumbent lion.
-Back strap engraved with a serpent and laurel leaves, wire bound chequered ivory grip.
+Back strap engraved with a serpent and laurel leaves, wire bound grip.
 Contained in its original gilt mounted leather scabbard, the upper mount engraved with foliage and a hippocamp, maker's panel ‘Dudley Grand Parade Portsmouth’, the lower mounts engraved with foliage.
 Weight in Scabbard 475 Grams and sword weight 380 Grams.

 Dudley was trading at The Grand Parade 1790-1805 79 High Street 1805-1887